Small business: Government support

-Several organizations in the United States also provide help for the small business sector, such as the Internal Revenue Service's Small Business and Self-Employed One-Stop Resource.
+Several organizations in the United States provide help for the small business sector, such as the Internal Revenue Service's Small Business and Self-Employed One-Stop Resource.
 The Small Business Administration (SBA) runs several loan programs that may help a small business secure loans.
 In these programs, the SBA guarantees a portion of the loan to the issuing bank, and thus, relieves the bank of some of the risk of extending the loan to a small business.
-The SBA also requires business owners to pledge personal assets and sign as a personal guarantee for the loan.
+The SBA requires business owners to pledge personal assets and sign as a personal guarantee for the loan.
 The 8(a) Business Development Program assists in the development of small businesses owned and operated by African Americans, Hispanics, and Asians.

 Canadian small businesses can take advantage of federally funded programs and services.
 See Federal financing for small businesses in Canada (grants and loans).

+In Bulgaria, government support for small and medium-sized enterprises is handled via the Bulgarian Small and Medium Enterprises Promotion Agency (BSMEPA), based in Sofia.

 In the United Kingdom, the Small Business Commissioner (SBC) provides information and advice for small businesses and deals with complaints resolution with specific reference to late payment problems and other unfavourable payment practices.
 The SBC's role is to make non-binding recommendations advising on how the parties can resolve a dispute.

-Small businesses are also encouraged per public policy on taxation.
+Small businesses are encouraged per public policy on taxation.
 For example, from January 1, 2020, Armenia introduced a special micro-entrepreneurship tax system with a non-taxable base of 24 million AMD.
 Accordingly, a micro-business will be exempted from taxes other than income tax which will not exceed 5,000 AMD per employee.